EDUCBA

 | [@@global. | @@session. | @@]SYSTEM_VARIABLE_NAME = EXPRESSION;

-Here, the SET query statement allocates values to several kinds of variables which hamper the operation of the MySQL server or the client.
+Here, the SET query statement allocates values to several variables that hamper the MySQL server’s operation or the client.
 In the elder versions of MySQL, you can see the SET OPTION was employed, but you will deplore in favor of SET without having the OPTIONS keyword in this syntax structure.

 It explains the uses of the SET keyword for providing values to user variables or system variables.
-A user variable has the following syntax written and set as:
+A user variable has the following syntax written and set:

 SET @VARIABLE_NAME = EXPRESSION;